shukrimusa/next-generation-technology/README.md

 ## Next Generaion Technology
-Is a simple beautiful website.Focusing on HTML, CSS and some basic JavaScritp for dropDown menu.
+It is a simple beautiful website.Focusing on HTML, CSS and some basic JavaScritp for dropDown menu.

 ---